scarlion1/nvme-led-daemon/README.md

 ### High CPU usage

-During testing on my 5-year-old T14 Gen 1 (Intel i5-10310U and 16GiB DDR4-3200) with the default settings (8ms interval), CPU usage was negligible (<0.1%).
+During testing on my 5-year-old T14 Gen 1 (Intel i5-10310U and 16GiB DDR4-3200) with the default settings (10ms interval), CPU usage was pretty low (<2%).
 If you see high usage:

-- Increase `interval_ms` (e.g., 20ms)
+- Increase `interval_ms` (e.g., 20ms or even 50ms still has very good results)
 - Check for other system issues

 ## How It Works